ulsdevteam/pkp-adminNotificationManager/README.md

 ## Installation

 Install this as a "generic" plugin in OJS.
 The preferred installation method is through the Plugin Gallery.
-To install manually via the filesystem, extract the contents of this archive to a "clamav" directory under "plugins/generic" in your OJS root.
-To install via Git submodule, target that same directory path: `git submodule add https://github.com/ulsdevteam/pkp-clamav plugins/generic/clamav` and `git submodule update --init --recursive plugins/generic/clamav`.
+To install manually via the filesystem, extract the contents of this archive to a "adminNotificationManager" directory under "plugins/generic" in your OJS root.
+To install via Git submodule, target that same directory path: `git submodule add https://github.com/ulsdevteam/pkp-adminNotificationManager plugins/generic/adminNotificationManager` and `git submodule update --init --recursive plugins/generic/adminNotificationManager`.
 Run the upgrade script to register this plugin, e.g.: `php tools/upgrade.php upgrade`.

 ## Configuration